bradswilson1/it-home-lab/docs/tickets/ticket-004-wrong-program.md

 4. WordPad is set as default app for .txt files
 5. Clicked WordPad, this opened up a list of apps to choose from.
 6. Chose Notepad as the default app for .txt files. ![Choose new default app](../images/ticket-004-default-txt.png)
+7. Verified .txt files were being opened in Notepad by opening a .txt file

 ## Root cause
 The default program had been changed for a single .txt file, this caused the chosen program to now be the default for all .txt files.